 7. Stay away from the suburbs.
 You might live in the suburbs now.
 If you have a big web of friends, maybe you should stay.
 But cracking the suburban social scene as a new, single resident is one of the harder things to pull off.

 8. Carefully evaluate the singles scene in any active adult community – before you buy.
 A really good idea is to rent before you buy.
-Thanks to our current housing bust it is usually very easy to find a nice rental for a week, month, or season.
 Attend the various club meetings and take part in some sports or other activities.
 Are there other singles, or do the couples actively invite single people to participate?
 Award extra points if there is an active singles club.
 Many communities have special package deals that let you vacation their at below market rates (and even if not announced, it is worth trying to negotiate your own package).
 Even before you go to a place, check out Discussion Forums on this and other sites about specific communities for hints about the single life in those communities.

 9. Think about moving with your friends.
 If you already have a solid group of close friends, think about retiring together.
 That could be as simple as moving to the same community or town, or it could even be shared housing.
 Some architects report that designing homes meant to be shared is a growing business.
 In addition to instant friends, being able to share resources as you get older is a real attraction.